Shanghai International Circuit: Layout

-There’s a unique start to the lap as the drivers fly into the ever-tightening Turns 1 and 2, before they dart left through 3 and 4.
-The super-high g force Turns 7 and 8 are loved by the drivers, while the circuit also features one of the longest straights on the calendar, the 1.2 km stretch that separates turns 13 and 14.
+The start of the lap includes tightening Turns 1 and 2,before drivers dart through 3 and 4.
+It also includes a super-high g force Turns 7 and 8, while the circuit also features one of the longest straights on the calendar, the 1.2 km stretch that separates turns 13 and 14.

 A lap in a Formula One car

 The first two bends make a 185 km/h right-hand curve which leads immediately into turns 3 and 4 taken at 105 km/h.
 One and two are far more difficult – a lift on entry followed by various taps of the throttle and brakes are needed so the car maintains balance throughout.
 It also becomes blind towards the middle of the corner.
 Three and four are less complicated, with three being a simple hairpin, but a good exit is needed from four to gain speed down the following straight and through turn 5.
 The complex of turns 1–4 makes up the first of two "snails" on the circuit, the other being turns 11–13.
 Turn 6 is a second gear, right-handed hairpin with plentiful run-off.
 Turns 7 and 8 make up a high speed chicane – the left-right complex sees a constant G-force of 3 and a minimum speed of about 160 km/h.
 Turns 9 and 10 immediately follow – two slow left-handers which require a good exit to gain speed down the next straight.
 Turns 11 and 12 effectively make up a slow left-right chicane where the use of kerbs are important but traction is low.
-Turn 13 is a very long right-hander which becomes less and less tight, and a very good exit is important as DRS is available down the following straight.
-At 1.170 km, it is the equivalent to 11 football pitches laid end to end, or the same length as three and a half of the world's biggest aircraft carriers Turn 14 is a hairpin at the end of the straight – the second gear corner is a prime overtaking spot as DRS is available in the run up to the corner.
+Turn 13 is a very long right-hander which becomes less and less tight, and a very good exit is important as it leads onto a long straight where overtaking opportunities can arise.
+At 1.170 km, it is the equivalent to 11 football pitches laid end to end, or the same length as three and a half of the world's biggest aircraft carriers Turn 14 is a tight hairpin at the end of the straight – this second-gear corner is a prime overtaking spot, with drivers often making their move under heavy braking at the end of the long run.
 Turn 16 is the last corner – a fourth-gear left-hander which requires a quick tap on the brakes – braking early can be more effective as you can then carry more speed through the corner and then down the pit straight.